Hidden-goblin/eaiwebautomationtools/README.md

 Release Notes
 =============
+- version 1.0.5: Sorry for the interruption
+    - use webdriver manager in order to retrieve webdrivers.
+    - Enhance the webdriver handling.
+    - Allow providing a WebElement to find nested element(s).
+    - Enhance doctest coverage.
+    - Minor refactoring
 - version 0.1: first release